NetDenizen/booru-wizard/README.md

 Finally, included with each release should be a file called `imgbrd-grabber_log_template.json`, which may be used as a template for the logging feature for imgbrd-grabber utility at https://github.com/Bionus/imgbrd-grabber to allow the software to import data from existing \*booru sites.
 Note that the `source` field will refer back to the original \*booru page, not the source listed in that page.

+For reference is `output_schema.json`, which specifies the format which all metadata representations handled by the software must follow.

 ## Installation

 These basic steps may be followed to get both the wizard software, and the uploader userscript installed and running.